vbem/multi-runners/README.md

 ```

 ### Download the latest version of GitHub Actions package
-If environment variable `MR_RELEASE_URL` is empty, this applciation will download the [latest version of GitHub Actions Agent Tar Package](github.com/actions/runner/releases) to local directory `/tmp/` during runtime.
+If environment variable `MR_RELEASE_URL` is empty, this applciation will download the [latest version of GitHub Actions runners tar package](https://github.com/actions/runner/releases) to local directory `/tmp/` during runtime.

 ```bash
 ./mr.bash download